The following terms are commonly used throughout Uptick.

 Reports: Reports are essential documents that collate important data on a property, they can be emailed, downloaded (pdf) or exported as CSV files.

 Routines: Similar to services, routines are essential compliance and maintenance procedures which are usually performed on a property monthly, quarterly or yearly.

 Routine Services: Routine Services is a list of services that your business offers.
 Each service can be configured with unique frequencies.
 Once you build your Routine Services list, you can add Routines to your client's properties.

 Server: A Server contains information about your account.
-Each Uptick client receives a unique server which can be accessed by any computer or iOS device.
+Each Uptick client receives a unique server which can be accessed by any computer or iOS/Android device.

 Service: A service is something valued by your clients that your business sells at a set frequency, on a recurring basis (e.g Portables 6 Monthly, Sprinkler Yearly).
 Services allocated to a property are called Service Contracts.

 Service Contract: A service contract is a legal agreement to perform a particular service, or set of services at a property on a regular basis.

 Service Quote: A quote for services rendered.
 It can help you quote new properties or projects that are not asset-specific.